-One item that definitely doesn’t suite the rugged backpacker lifestyle is that expensive smart phone you cherish so dearly.
+One item that definitely doesn’t suit the rugged backpacker lifestyle is that expensive smartphone you cherish so dearly.
 Pick up something that’s cheap, reliable and capable of taking a beating.
 As long as it can do the basics – call and text – then you’re set.
-They may not be the prettiest devices in the world, but JCB Toughphone has a number of durable handsets that are perfect for travelling.
+They may not be the prettiest devices in the world, but JCB Toughphone has a number of durable handsets that are perfect for traveling.

 Remember when we said to leave that expensive smartphone at home?
 That means no more convenient Google Maps in the palm of your hand, unfortunately.
 You’ll have to resort to doing things the old-fashioned way.
 Even if you’ve planned your trip to the letter, it’s always advisable to take a map with you.
 One wrong turn, change of plan or blocked road could make finding your way home very difficult.
 Alternatively, if you have a bit of money to spend, a GPS watch can go a long way towards putting your mind at rest.